Quick Look

 Let Me Be Honest

 First, this post is about the “B” word, budgeting.
 Second, I’ve never really been a budgeter.
-Third, at MoneySwell, we’re building a new Budget Planner tool.
+Third, at MoneySwell, we have a new Budget Planner tool.
 And fourth and finally, we’re hoping that after reading this post, you’re intrigued by MoneySwell’s concept of budgeting and give MoneySwell a try.

 The “B” Word